10 Family Friendly Breweries: Greenville, SC

 819 Laurens Rd.
 (Holland Park), Greenville | @doublestampbrewery

 A 90’s themed inspired brewery located in Holland Park, which is another coup for developers in making family-friendly mixed-use spaces.
 Double Stamp Brewery has tons of outdoor space and a rooftop patio.
-We’ve included them in this list since they are right beside Flying Rabbit Adventures, Greektown Express(opening soon), and Home Team BBQ.
+We’ve included them in this list since they are right beside Flying Rabbit Adventures, Greektown Express, and Home Team BBQ.

 Kidding Around Review of Double Stamp Brewery